cancancann/cancancann/README.md

 * 🌍  I'm based in Adana
 * ✉️  You can contact me at [hikmetcanoyke@outlook.com](mailto:hikmetcanoyke@outlook.com)
-* 🧠  I'm working on deep learning.
+* 🧠  I'm working on deep learning and machine learning.
 * 🤝  I'm open to collaborating on insteresting projects.

 <a href="https://www.twitter.com/canoyke" target="_blank" rel="noreferrer"><img